 Frequently Asked Questions

-Why do you add baking powder to the chicken wings?
+Why do you add baking powder to the wings?

-Baking powder is the secret to getting crispy skin in the air fryer without deep frying.
-It raises the pH of the skin, which helps it brown faster and dry out, giving you that crunchy texture you’d normally only get from a deep fryer.
+Baking powder is the secret to getting that crispy, almost fried-like skin in the air fryer.
+It raises the pH of the chicken skin, which helps it brown faster and develop tiny little bubbles that create extra crunch.

-Just make sure you use baking powder and not baking soda – they are not the same thing.
-Baking soda will leave a weird metallic taste on your wings.
+Just make sure you use baking powder and not baking soda – baking soda is much stronger and will leave a weird metallic taste on your wings.

 Air Fryer Honey Sriracha Chicken Wings